-Scott Beatty was the writer to reveal that Bane was the son of King Snake.
-Meeting his father, Bane found him wanting.
+Scott Beatty was the writer to reveal that Bane was the son of Edmund Dorrance, aka King Snake.
+Finally meeting his father, Bane found him wanting.
 This saw a turn in characterization, back towards a more overt menace.
-Gail Simone wrote Bane into the Secret Six, exploring his own approach to fatherhood with Scandal Savage, as well as his lingering craving for Venom and his lack of direction since defeating Batman.
+Gail Simone wrote Bane into the Secret Six, exploring his own approach to surrogate fatherhood with Scandal Savage, as well as his lingering craving for Venom and his lack of direction since defeating Batman.
 He was shocked to find that he was destined for Hell, making him question his self perceived "innocence."

-Often portrayed in other media as more of a brute, and less of a tactician, this take has appeared in the New 52, heavily influenced by the popular video game Arkham Asylum.
-He now is featured as a villain hired by the Court of the Owls to kill Calvin Rose in the Talon book.
+Often portrayed in other media as more of a brute, and less of a tactician, this take characterized his first appearance in the New 52, heavily influenced by the popular video game Arkham Asylum.

 Major Story Arcs

-Bane escaped Peña Duro, along with several accomplices, his friends Trogg, Zombie, and Bird.
-His ambition turned to destroying Batman, about whom he had heard tales while serving his sentence.
-He was fascinated with Gotham City, like the prison, it was a place where fear ruled: in this case, fear of Batman.
-Bane was convinced that the demonic bat that haunted his dreams since childhood was a related to the Batman, and believed his destiny was to take his place as the 'king.'
+Bane escaped Peña Dura, along with his friends Trogg, Zombie, and Bird.
+He was fascinated with Gotham City, viewing it like the prison he had grown up in, a place where fear ruled: in this case, fear of Batman.
+Bane was convinced that the demonic bat that haunted his dreams since childhood was related to the Batman, and believed his destiny was to take his place as the 'king.'

-Aware that a direct assault on Batman would be foolish, Bane destroyed the walls of Arkham Asylum, allowing a horde of all of its deranged inmates, including the Joker, the Scarecrow, the Mad Hatter, the Ventriloquist, Firefly, Two-Face, and Zsasz to escape into Gotham City.
-While Batman spent months rounding them up, bringing himself to the point of exhaustion, Bane consolidated power in the Gotham underground.
+Aware that a direct assault on Batman would be foolish, Bane destroyed the walls of Arkham Asylum, allowing a horde of its deranged inmates, including the Joker, the Scarecrow, the Mad Hatter, the Ventriloquist, Firefly, Two-Face, and Zsasz to escape into Gotham City.
+While Batman spent the next weeks and months rounding them up, bringing himself to the point of exhaustion, Bane consolidated power in the Gotham underground.
 When the time was right, Bane set up a gauntlet of his three associates for the Dark Knight, which he barely survived.
 Then, when Batman returned to Wayne Manor, Bane was waiting.
 The fight was quick and one-sided, as Batman simply had nothing left.
-As the coup de grâce, Bane broke Batman's back and left him paraplegic.
+As the coup de grâce, Bane broke Batman's back, leaving him paraplegic.

-In Blackgate Penitentiary, Bane rehabilitates himself and beats his addiction to Venom.
+In Blackgate Penitentiary, Bane rehabilitated himself and beat his addiction to Venom.
 He then escapes, and begins a journey to unravel his past, most notably the identity of his father.
 Before leaving Gotham he encounters a similarly rejuvenated Bruce Wayne, once again Batman.
 Together they defeat a group of Venom-enhanced bank robbers.
 Parting ways, Bane states that he is "innocent," and Batman should leave him be.

 After his failed attempt at destroying Gotham City, Bane escaped and sought to replenish his resources by selling Venom to General Webez, a would be ruler of Santa Prisca.
 Batman dispatched Azrael to capture him.
 Initially getting the better of Azrael, Bane is captured and returned to Gotham City when Azrael uses Banes lingering craving for Venom against him.
-As they land in Gotham and are about to turn him over to the police, a Cataclysm occurs, allowing Bane to briefly escape, before Arael chases him down once more.
-Bane attempted to convince Azrael to join him in a life of crime, but Valley refused, and taking advantage of an aftershock, apprehends him again.
-Bane would soon find himself under the employment of Lex Luthor during Gotham City’s status as a No Man's Land.
+As they land in Gotham and are about to turn him over to the police, a Cataclysm occurs, allowing Bane to briefly escape, before Azrael chases him down once more.
+Bane attempted to convince Azrael to join him in a life of crime, but Valley refused, and, taking advantage of an aftershock, apprehends him again.
+Bane would soon find himself in the employ of Lex Luthor during Gotham City’s status as a No Man's Land.
 Attempting to rebuild and take over the ruined city, Bane is sent to destroy all official records of the city.
-Even though Bane is successful, Lucius Fox discovered copies of the original documents and foils Luthors attempts on taking over the city.
+Even though Bane is successful, Lucius Fox discovered copies of the original documents and foils Luthor's attempts to take over the city.

 Bane later encounters the Joker, and a battle ensues.
 Batman intervenes and convinces Bane that Luthor is not to be trusted.
 Bane leaves Gotham to it's fate.
 Seeking revenge against Ra’s Al Ghul for his recent treachery, Bane travels around the world on a campaign to locate and destroy every Lazarus Pit.
 During this quest, Bane encountered Black Canary.